svkanoria/kci-mis/README.md

 I recommend the above values since they work well with containerized Postgres. `HOST_DB_PORT` exposes the postgres service on port 5433 of the host machine.
 I have used 5433 because host machines will probably have a natively installed Postgres at the default port 5432.

+### Start the app and DB containers

+    $ docker compose up dev

+OR

+    $ docker compose up prod

 ### Load CSV data into the database

 Download the sales register data from SAP, and convert it into a CSV file using Excel.